googleapis/google-cloud-ruby/google-cloud-translate/docs/authentication.md

 With `google-cloud-ruby` it's incredibly easy to get authenticated and start using Google's APIs.
 You can set your credentials on a global basis as well as on a per-API basis.

-Like other Cloud Platform services, Google Translate API supports authentication using a project ID and OAuth 2.0 credentials.
+Like other Cloud Platform services, Google Cloud Translation API supports authentication using a project ID and OAuth 2.0 credentials.
 In addition, it supports authentication using a public API access key.
 (If both the API key and the project and OAuth 2.0 credentials are provided, the API key will be used.)

 ### Using an API access key